NOAA-GFDL/MDTF-diagnostics/sites/NOAA_GFDL/doc/NOAA_GFDL.rst

 <*CASE_ROOT_DIR*> should be set to the root of the postprocessing directory hierarchy (i.e., should end in ``/pp``).

 --component    If set, only run the package on data from the specified model component name.
 If this flag is *not* set, the data source will return data from different model ``<component>``\s requested by the same POD; see the description of the heuristics used for ``<component>`` selection below.
 This is necessary for, e.g., PODs that compare data from different modeling realms.
+The main use case for this flag is passing options from FRE to the package via the wrapper script.
 --chunk_freq    If set, only run the package on data with the specified timeseries chunk length.
 If not set, default behavior is to use the smallest chunks available.
+The main use case for this flag is passing options from FRE to the package via the wrapper script.

 When using this data source, ``-c``/``--convention`` should be set to the convention used to assign variable names.
 If not given, ``--convention`` defaults to ``GFDL``.